filecoin-project/venus-docs/docs/Using-venus-Shared-Modules.md

 # Preface

 Starting filecoin mining could be a daunting task given not only the large initial hardware and filecoin collateral [investment](https://filscan.io/calculator) but also the entailing operation commitment.
-With the idea of security, ease of use and distributed mining pool in mind, Venus implementation of filecoin will help miners turn, what community say, [a full time job](https://filecoinproject.slack.com/archives/CEGN061C5/p1610810730117900?thread_ts=1610809298.116800&cid=CEGN061C5) into a serious hobby.
+With ideas of security, ease of use and distributed mining pool in mind, Venus implementation of filecoin will help miners turn, what community say, [a full time job](https://filecoinproject.slack.com/archives/CEGN061C5/p1610810730117900?thread_ts=1610809298.116800&cid=CEGN061C5) into a serious hobby.
 Hope this tutorial will get you started mining in no time!

 # How mining works